Alzheimer’s and Journaling: Expressive Writing for Coping

 This form of artistic expression allows for the processing of complex emotions related to the progression of the disease.

-Furthermore, studies have shown that engaging with one’s thoughts through written words can alleviate anxiety and depression symptoms often associated with neurodegenerative diseases like Alzheimer’s.
+Furthermore, studies have shown that engaging with one’s thoughts through written words can alleviate anxiety and depression often associated with neurodegenerative diseases like Alzheimer’s.

 It encourages reflection on personal experiences, enabling individuals to make sense of their situation in a safe environment.